 The bar was three deep, everyone anxious for that first cocktail.
-Small talk with co-workers was fun when it's your pals.
+Small talk with co-workers is fun when it's your pals.
 But when you have to chitchat with people you hardly know it can be a bit awkward.
 Hence the mad rush to the bar.

 The drinks went down fast.
 Pretty soon tequila shots were getting passed around and the room really started to buzz with laughter and smiles.